cm-443/alchemy/README.md

 # alchemy

-Trading Script
-Streams EUR/USD price data from OANDA's API
-Maintains a buffer of price data and calculates technical indicators (EMAs, RSI, MACD, Bollinger Bands, etc.)
+Trading Script: Streams EUR/USD price data from OANDA's API Maintains a buffer of price data and calculates technical indicators (EMAs, RSI, MACD, Bollinger Bands, etc.)
 Uses a pre-trained Random Forest model to predict price movements based on these indicators Makes trading decisions when: